Three lessons for making the most of your visit

 Be sure to build in a day or two (or at least a half day) to just relax while in the Galapagos, says Karla Zarabia, our guide on Santa Cruz.
 She has lead trips that are 5 days and cover 4 islands, which can be too much for some travelers.
 Some people end up skipping a day or two of activities because they’re too tired.
 When you only have 5 days, missing 1 is 20% of the time!

 Although many people visit the Galapagos via boat, which allows them to move between islands overnight and reach more destinations, we chose a land-based trip, which included at least one night on each island.

 Staying on the island allowed us to take Sebasian out to dinner at a local restaurant where his friend’s wife is the chef (check out El Cafetal when you’re in Puerto Villamil).
-We shared ceviche with Ecuadorans Carmita Ortega Rivera and Marcelo Arcos at the Los Kioskos street food market in Puerto Ayora.
+We shared ceviche with Ecuadorans Carmita and Marcelo at the Los Kioskos street food market in Puerto Ayora.
 And then there was my “guest bartending” stint at the place on Isabela whose bartender had just quit, and the manager didn’t know how to make a lemon drop …

 The pace of your activities can make a difference in what you see too.
 Sea kayaking and stand-up paddle boards (SUPs) are a great way to explore the marine environment up-close and at eye level, Maria noted.
 As we quietly paddled up to a rocky outcropping in Darwin Bay of San Cristobal, we could clearly see the blue feet of the classic Galapagos blue-footed boobies perched up above us.
 No binoculars necessary.